Impression: Teddybär mit Fieberthermometer

 Information for pediatricians

-Pediatricians play a key role in educating families about childhood fever.
-Participating practices will receive access to online training and materials for use during consultations.
+Pediatricians' offices play a key role in educating families about fever.
+Participating practices receive access to online training and materials for implementation during consultations – the consultation service is reimbursed.

 Projectleader